sfeir-open-source/guesswho/README.md

     - backend:
         - replace some of the AccessDeniedException (403) by a BadRequestException (400)
         - make sure no stack traces are sent to frontend (e.g. in case of error 500)
-        - use web sockets for game status updates (new message, other player played) => less data transmitted
         - refactoring: avoid fields player1,player2, better use a table (easier to factorise the code)
         - hibernate - check that queries are efficient (no N+1 issue ?)
         - add endpoint GET /api/room/{id}
         - GET /api/games: return less data (do not return all cards), details can be retrieved through /api/games/{id}
         - /api/themes/{id} should return an object, not the array of theme cards
+        - create different DTOs for endpoints (currently full objects are returned with null fields - example:
+              /api/games: $.room.player1 is null => instead, just do not include this field in the response)
+        - use web sockets for game status updates (new message, other player played) => less data transmitted
     - frontend:
+        - the board interface is refreshed every two seconds.
+Update the code so that the HTML is not refreshed if not needed
-        - add tests
+        - add tests (services, components)
         - refactor game service => simplify observables & data refresh
         - improve error management (if play() request fails, display/explain error)
         - add a store
         - update code structure: get rid of JHipster (for frontend)
         - move ineline css to scss files

+## Deployment guide

+TODO

 ## Dev guide